johnreginald/fedora-font-switcher/README.md

 ### Introduction

-A Simple All in One Myanmar Font Switcher for Fedora OS contains both Fonts and Keyboards, Unicode and Zawgyi-One.
+A Simple All in One Myanmar Font Switcher for Fedora OS contains both Fonts and Keyboards, Unicode and Smart Zawgyi Pro.
 Easy to Install and use.

 ### Installation and Setup